nestjs-architects/typed-cqrs/CONTRIBUTING.md

 4. When your issue was marked as to do, fork the Github repository, create a branch on your Github fork of the repository and implement your change.

-5. Submit the branch as a PR to relevant NestJS Packages repository.
+5. Submit the branch as a PR to relevant NestJS Architects repository.

 6. Make sure your PR passes the build at CI.